 I have been accepted into a clinic / externship / moot.
 How do I enroll in these courses?
 How do I enroll in the mandatory prerequisite or corequisite courses?

 If you have been accepted for a clinic, externship or moot, you do not need to self-register these courses online through the UBC Student Services Centre.
 Academic Services staff will register the accepted students in these courses and contact them in advance of registration to save seats in any prerequisite or corequisite courses.
-These courses DO NOT count towards the 18 credits of first pass credits and the clinic/externship/moot students should not attempt to self-register in courses for which seats have been saved for them.
+Students accepted to a clinic, externship, or moot should not attempt to self-register in courses for which seats have been saved for them.

 There are no set times allocated to my clinic / externship / moot in the upper year course listing.
 How do I ensure there will be no conflicts when selecting my other courses?

 The clinic / externship / moot directors and coaches will contact accepted students in advance of course registration to discuss scheduling if there are any specific times that students are expected to be available.
 Generally, if an accepted student does not hear from the clinic / externship / moot director or coach, they may assume there will be no conflicts when selecting their courses.
 Accepted students who have concerns regarding their course selection and time conflicts may directly contact their clinic / externship /moot director or coach.